romanpunia/vitex/README.md

 1. Script bindings cover only these modules for now: Core, Compute, Audio, Network, Network HTTP, Network SMTP, Graphics, Engine, Engine GUI, Engine components, Engine renderers.<br />
 _TODO: Audio effects, Audio filters, Network MongoDB, Network PostgreSQL._

-2. Functions that could fail will be using expects<> or option<> wrappers in the nearest future but at the moment they are not.

-3. Documentation in it's usual form is non-existant at the moment.
+2. Documentation in it's usual form is non-existant at the moment.
 In the nearest future that could be changed.